 The Five Solas of the Protestant Reformation

 Luther did not intend to start a new branch of Christianity.
-His desire was to see the Catholic church reform and abandon the unbiblical doctrines and practices that it had embraced.
-(Also see Protestant vs Eastern Orthodox: What’s the Difference?)
+He desired to see the Catholic church reform and abandon the unbiblical doctrines and practices that it had embraced.
+(Also, see Protestant vs. Eastern Orthodox: What’s the Difference?)

-It was Christ’s love for people that led him to the cross to lay down his life for their sin.
+Christ’s love for people led him to the cross to lay down his life for their sins.
 When the Catholic church teaches it has the power to save and sanctify, it robs God of glory, according to Protestant thinking.

 Grace alone | Sola gratia: Salvation, which is a gift of God through the work of Christ, is free.
 Romans 6:23 reads, “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord” (ESV, emphasis added).
 (Also see Why Don’t Protestants Make the Sign of the Cross?)